surfsoft/ClipperRaceTracker/README.md

 # Clipper Race Tracker Slack Plugin

 The SlackController and associated classes (eg SlackService, SlackResponse etc) have been developed to support a slack plugin.
+The plugin uses '/clipper-position'.
+- Supplying the vessel's name (or a unique part-name) or number (e.g. 'cv26') will display information about that vessel.
+- If you don't specify a boat then the current positions of all the vessels.

 Before my instance of the slack plugin can be made available to the public I need to add SSL support to the surfsoftconsulting.com web server.